Inclusion Support Leader

 • Develop and implement art-focused activities that cater to diverse learning styles, ensuring inclusivity for children who are neurodivergent and/or require additional support needs.

-• Collaborate with the Education Coordinator, Camp Director, and Camp Counsellors to adapt activities to individual requirements and create a supportive and engaging atmosphere for all participants.
+• Collaborate with the Education Coordinator, Creative Programs Facilitator, and Camp Counsellors to adapt activities to individual requirements and create a supportive and engaging atmosphere for all participants.

 • Provide one-on-one assistance and support to children who are neurodivergent and/or require additional support needs, facilitating their participation in all camp activities.